I3C (bus): Framing

-Ninth bit

-Like I²C, I3C uses 9 clock cycles to send each 8-bit byte.
-However, the 9th cycle is used differently.
-I²C uses the last cycle for an acknowledgement sent in the opposite direction to the first 8 bits.
-I3C operates the same way for the first (address) byte of each message, and for I²C-compatible messages, but when communicating with I3C targets, message bytes after the first use the 9th bit as an odd parity bit on writes, and an end-of-data flag on reads.

-Writes may be terminated only by the controller.

-Either the controller or the target may terminate a read.
-The target sets SDA low to indicate that no more data is available; the controller responds by taking over SDA and generating a STOP or repeated START.
-To allow a read to continue, the target drives SDA high while SCL is low before the 9th bit, but lets SDA float (open-drain) while SCL is high.
-The controller may drive SDA low (a repeated START condition) at this time to abort the read.

 Bus arbitration

 At the start of a frame, several devices may contend for use of the bus, and the bus arbitration process serves to select which device obtains control of the SDA line.
 In both I²C and I3C, bus arbitration is done with the SDA line in open-drain mode, which allows devices transmitting a binary 0 (low) to override devices transmitting a binary 1.
 Contending devices monitor the SDA line while driving it in open-drain mode.
 Whenever a device detects a low condition (0 bit) on SDA while transmitting a high (1 bit), it has lost arbitration and must cease contending until the next transaction begins.

 Each transaction begins with the target address, and the implementation gives priority to lower-numbered target addresses.
 The difference is that I²C has no limit on how long arbitration can last (in the rare but legal situation of several devices contending to send a message to the same device, the contention will not be detected until after the address byte).
 I3C, however, guarantees that arbitration will be complete no later than the end of the first byte.
 This allows push-pull drivers and faster clock rates to be used the great majority of the time.

 This is done in several ways: